 A summary of the potential environmental impacts associated with the NED Plan follows.
-Construction would occur over about a 3-4 year time period (nominally mid-2016 through 2019).
+Construction would occur over about a 3-4 year time period (nominally March 2019 - June 2022).
 The USACE would implement best management practices in the design, construction, and operation of the NED Plan to avoid and minimize environmental impacts to the extent practicable.
-Throughout Chapter 4 of the Draft EIS, measures that would be taken to avoid and minimize impacts are discussed, as appropriate, for each resource.
+Throughout Chapter 4 of the Final EIS, measures that would be taken to avoid and minimize impacts are discussed, as appropriate, for each resource.